UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/3-Sentiment/README.md

 jerry.seinfeld_dev/default/getSentimentXXX
 ```

-Just add .json in the end when you are inputing your endpoint.
+Just add .json in the end when you are inputing your endpoint name.

 ![](./images/24-get-function-api-name.jpg)